 Choose watercress with deep green crisp leaves and no signs of wilting.
 Store in the refrigerator and use within a few days of purchase.

-- Add arugula to your wrap, sandwich or flatbread
+- Add watercress to your wrap, sandwich, or flatbread.

 - Mix watercress into soup near the end of cooking.

 For individuals taking blood-thinners such as Coumadin (warfarin) it is important not to suddenly begin eating more or fewer foods containing vitamin K, which plays an important role in blood clotting.